Navigation

 HOT TIP: After riding the trails at Blue Derby, wind down at Sauna Lake Derby — Australia's first floating wood-fired sauna.
 Take the plunge into the freshwater lake below for the perfect post-ride recovery.

-Cycling from Launceston to Hobart
+Cycling from Launceston to Hobart.

-Golf on King Island
+Golf on King Island.

 Tasmania claims five courses in the world's top 100, but few experiences match King Island.
-Hugging a spectacular coastline with undulating fairways, endless ocean vistas, and greens in excellent condition, it remains one of golf's truly great experiences — and one of Australia's best-kept sporting secrets.
-Fair warning; it’s hard to focus on your swing with that view.
+Hugging a dramatic coastline with rolling fairways and endless ocean views, it’s one of golf’s great experiences and Australia's best-kept secret.

-Tasmania's wildlife and wilderness
+Tasmania's wildlife and wilderness.

 Where can you see wildlife and wilderness in Tasmania?

-Tasmania's unique wildlife
+Tasmania's unique wildlife.

-Coastal and marine life
+Coastal and marine life.

-Offshore, the waters around the Freycinet and Tasman peninsulas teem with dolphins, seals, and migrating whales.
+Offshore, the waters around the Freycinet and Tasman peninsulas teem with dolphins, seals and migrating whales.
 Join a guided boat tour during whale season for one of Australia's most thrilling marine wildlife encounters, or snorkel the shallows to see reef life beneath some of the clearest water in the country.

 HOT TIP: Bruny Island is considered one of the best birding locations in Tasmania, with 12 of the state's endemic species regularly spotted.
 The Neck lookout and Adventure Bay are particularly rewarding areas.

-Tasmania's road trips
+Tasmania's best road trips.

 How do you plan a Tasmania road trip?